 - Where to Stay: I stayed at Rahayeb Desert Camp, located in a remote spot within Aldisi in the Wadi Rum Protected area.
 This will really make you appreciate getting water in the desert, as well as food and drink.
 They had an array of food for our entire group where they cooked the meat and vegetables in an underground stove.

-#5: Break Bread and have Chai Tea with a Bedouin in the Dana BioPreserve
+#6 Breaking Bread and Chai Tea with a Bedouin

 This was one of my top 3 things I did in Jordan on this last trip.
 I just loved being out in the middle of nowhere, watching bread being baked with coals in a fire pit inside of a rudimentary tent while sitting outside and watching the sunset.
 I sat on throw pillows and listened to the silence of the night and gazed at the stars in the sky.
 It was quite an out of body experience.